 Traditionally, drawing is a rendering of a subject on a two dimensional surface.
 In my work, it is used as a tool to expand how to see and experience the medium and its relationship to thinking.

 Eastern philosophy informs and guides my practice.
-It encourages forming perspectives from an in-between place.
-The Eastern concept of non-hierarchy explored in Taoism has influenced how works are conceived.
-Installations and spatial drawings called Conglomerates grow out of their surroundings.
-The materials found in a space infuse themselves into a work, integrating them into their environment.
+It encourages forming perspectives from an even, in-between place.
+The Taoist concept of non-hierarchy influences how works are conceived.
+Installations and spatial drawings called Conglomerates appear grow out of their surroundings by incorporating the many contrasting elements and materials found there.
+This opens both to a reciprocal dialogue.
+Drawings become an integral part of an environment and shift in form for as long as they are there.

 Resulting works become frameworks for consideration.
 Variation is employed to see what happens next.